adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_6/FrequentlyAskedQuestions.md

 Back to the original questions: why does Google Mock search the expectations (and `ON_CALL`s) from back to front?
-Because this allows a user to set up a mock's behavior for the common case early (e.g. in the mock's constructor or the test fixture's set-up phase) and customize it with more specific rules later.
+Because this allows a user to set up a mock's behavior for the common case early (e.g. in the mock's constructor or the out fixture's set-up phase) and customize it with more specific rules later.
 If Google Mock searches from front to back, this very useful pattern won't be possible.